 Certainly not if you’re the mayor of a major metropolitan city.
 That might’ve been fine when he was a fringe councillor from Etobicoke when nobody expected anything else from him.
 However, it’s something you have to sacrifice when you make the decision to pursue a higher office.
 Put on a pair of pants before venturing out in public.
 It just goes with the territory.

 Then it hits me.
 The guy’s a fucking genius.
 And I’m being as serious as a heart attack here.

 What better way to mobilize his base then to elicit howls of outraged indignation from the snotty, snobby fashion police amongst the downtown elite?
 His approval ratings are down, down, down.
 We’re gearing up for what could be an ugly budget fight full of cuts to services and labour disruption.
-Time to slip into something a little more comfortable and head out to the bright lights of a Walmart shopping aisle to get your picture taken.

 Let the derision begin and the pushback will inevitably follow.

 Because I’m going to bet that our mayor was not the only one shopping at Walmart dressed down to the non-nines.
 Again, I don’t say that out of any particular arrogance.
 Sub-casual clothing abounds up and down my street.
 Why wouldn’t it at Walmart?

 So when we go into indulgent paroxysms of glee upon seeing the mayor attired as such, many folks wonder what the fuss is about.
 They wear their elastic waisted pants all the time especially when they’re off the clock.
 Give the mayor a break.
 Like everybody, he’s entitled to just kick back, chillax and shop.
 He’s just one of us.